Feel Like I Have UTI But Test is Negative: Getting Medical Insights Right

 It is a common and confusing experience to feel all the classic signs of UTI but the test results are negative.
 It often leaves you feeling frustrated and confused, wondering what’s going on exactly in your body.

 You’re not imagining your symptoms.
-In fact, about 20-40% of women with UTI-like symptoms test negative even to culture.
+In fact, about 20-40% of women with UTI-like symptoms have negative urine culture.
 Your symptoms may or may not be UTI but suffice to say that your experience is more common than you might think.

 What Conditions Mimic UTI Symptoms?